aaronmed/football/README.md

 #  Football ⚽

-_Simple CRUD project where you can storage teams and players_
+_Simple CRUD project where you can storage teams and players.
+You can find the SQL to run the project [here](https://github.com/aaronmed/football/blob/master/backend/football.sql)_

 ## Built With 🛠️